From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles

 As shown in Section~\ref{subsection:online_learning_guarantees}, both Follow-the-Leader and decreasing Hedge algorithms admit constant regret upper bounds, for any terminal time $T$ and number of experts $K$.
 These guarantees are valid for an arbitrary choice of models-experts.
 This naturally leads to the question: What, in general, would be the \textit{best} method for a time series forecasting setting?

 The choice of a combination method is non-trivial.
 Theoretical upper bounds for cumulative regret depend on the sub-optimality gap $\Delta$, which depends on the unknown population mean of losses.
 Moreover, some methods, such as non-adaptive Hedge, typically require tuning of their learning rate, which could be problematic in practice.
 However, since in our non-adversarial stochastic setting where mixing dependence conditions are mildly different from independence, we can rely on numerical evidence from the literature to inform our selection.
 According to the numerical results in \cite{mourtadaOptimalityHedgeAlgorithm2019}, FTL, decreasing Hedge, and AdaHedge all demonstrate strong performance, both for large $\Delta$-gap scenarios and ``hard'' stochastic zero-gap ($\Delta =0$) settings, considerably outperforming the constant and doubling-trick Hedge.
 However, the simulations by \cite{vanervenAdaptiveHedge2011} show that constant and decreasing Hedge perform similarly in practice.
-Balancing empirical performance with simplicity, we focus on two methods for our empirical analysis in Section~\ref{section:application}.
-We implement constant Hedge as a computationally simple baseline exponential combination method, decreasing Hedge with theoretically optimal scaling ($c_0 = 2$) and AdaHedge, which does not depend on any tuning parameter.
+In Section~\ref{section:application}, we implement constant Hedge as a computationally simple baseline exponential combination method, decreasing Hedge with theoretically optimal scaling ($c_0 = 2$) and AdaHedge, which does not depend on any tuning parameter.